WIDER IMAGE-The Indian children who need to take a train to get to water | Devdiscourse

 They are not alone.
 Millions of Indians do not have secure water supplies, according to the UK-based charity, WaterAid.
 It says 12% of Indians, or about 163 million people, do not have access to clean water near their homes - the biggest proportion of any country.
-For a photo essay, click here: https://reut.rs/2mlcXtf
+For an interactive graphic on India's depleting water resources, please click https://tmsnrt.rs/2mgof1L

-Recognising the issue, Indian Prime Minister Narendra Modi has promised to spend more than 3.5 trillion rupees ($49 billion) to bring piped water to every Indian household by 2024.
-More than 100 families in Garud and Dhage's neighbourhood do not have access to piped water and many depend on private water suppliers, who charge up to 3,000 rupees ($42) for a 5,000-litre tanker during summer months.
+Recognizing the issue, Indian Prime Minister Narendra Modi has promised to spend more than 3.5 trillion rupees ($49 billion) to bring piped water to every Indian household by 2024.
+More than 100 families in Garud and Dhage's neighborhood do not have access to piped water and many depend on private water suppliers, who charge up to 3,000 rupees ($42) for a 5,000-litre tanker during summer months.

 But private water supply is something Garud and Dhage's parents say they can not afford.
 "Nowadays, I don't get enough money to buy groceries.
 I can't buy water from private suppliers," said Dhage's father, Rahul, a construction worker.
 "I am not getting work every day."